Quickstart

 Other agents

-Keyoku is built for Claude Code first, but works with Cursor and Codex too — register it as an MCP server in those tools the same way you would any other server.
+Claude Code and Codex are wired automatically by keyoku init.
+Cursor and any other MCP client work too — register Keyoku as an MCP server the same way you would any other server.

 Next steps